14 Walkthrough 8: Predicting student pass/fail outcomes using supervised machine learning

 Abstract

-This chapter introduces an increasingly common statistical model — machine learning.
-Specifically, it focuses on supervised machine learning.
-This involves identifying an outcome or a dependent variable and then training a model to predict that outcome.
+This chapter introduces an increasingly common approach to modeling — supervised machine learning.
+This involves identifying an outcome or a dependent variable and training a model to predict an outcome.
 Some supervised machine learning models are highly complex, while others are simple.
-To illustrate this concept, this chapter involves predicting whether students will pass a class using a generalized linear model.
-The Open University Learning Analytics Dataset (OULAD) is used as example data in learning analytics.
+To illustrate this concept, this chapter includes a demonstration of using a generalized linear model to predict whether students will pass a class.
+The Open University Learning Analytics Dataset (OULAD) is used as example data in this activity.
 The {tidymodels} collection of packages is used to carry out the principal supervised machine learning steps.
 At the conclusion, ways to build more complex models are discussed.

 14.2 Functions introduced